xixiaofinland/sf.nvim/README.md

 ### Multi-select tests to run
 If the current buffer is a Test Apex file, `require("sf.test").open` opens a temporary buffer which lists all tests.

-In this temp buffer,
-- use `x` to toggle select/unselect tests
-- use `cc` to run the select tests in the integrated terminal

 ### Re-run the previous selection in the temporary buffer
 `require("sf.term").repeatLastTests` runs the last selected tests